Dual Degree: Master of Health Administration/Master of Gerontology

 Intersectoral Leadership (PPD 500) – 2 units

 Economics for Policy, Planning and Development (PPD 501a) – 2 units

-Any course substitutions are granted by petition on an individual basis and should be part of a carefully developed course of study.
-The Price School of Public Policy should be consulted concerning this program of study.
+Any course substitutions may only be granted by petition on an individual basis and should be part of a carefully developed course of study.